Other auxiliary tags

 {% endblock %}

-The advantage of this definition is that in the template that inherits it, the block can be rewrite, and if it is not rewrite, it will be displayed according to the master.
+The advantage of this definition is that you can overwrite this block in the template that inherits it, or it will display the master template by default.

 <!DOCTYPE html>